In this guide

 Weak Wi-Fi can drastically impact broadband speed and reliability so it’s important to ensure you have good reception wherever you’re working.

 If the signal in your home office is poor it can be easily solved with a Wi-Fi booster.
 These amplify an existing signal to extend range.
 They’re inexpensive and very simple to set up.
-Performance is slightly degraded on a boosted signal, but it’s not usually a huge difference.
+Performance is slightly degraded on a boosted signal, but for typical home use scenarios it should not be much of a hindrance.

 For more help with solving slow Wi-Fi and using signal amplifiers see our guide to Wi-Fi boosters.

 Powerline adapters are an easy and cost effective method to bring wired networking to your home office.
-They can also be used to improve Wi-Fi signal by using powerline Wi-Fi boosters.
+Powerline Wi-Fi boosters are also available to easily extend wireless coverage.

-When purchasing powerline adapters it is best to stick to the same brand and speed, and you should avoid using them on power adapters.
+When purchasing powerline adapters it is best to stick to the same brand and speed, and avoid using them on surge protectors or multi-socket adapters.
 For further help see our guide to powerline networking.

 Home working broadband in rural areas